-- Review of the goals and objectives of this plan. - Review of the Implementation Programs, Tools, and Specific Actions section of this element.
+- Review of the goals and objectives of this plan. - Review and update of the 5-Year Action Plan.

 Goals and objectives are included in each element of the comprehensive plan and provide direction for the implementation of the plan.
 The measurement of plan progress can be accomplished through a review of these goals and objectives over time.
 Goals should be evaluated and measured to determine if they are still valid and that the intended purpose of the goal is being achieved.
 Likewise, objectives should be measured to determine if progress has been made toward achieving the objective and whether the objective is still relevant to achieving the goal.
 Measuring the progress of an objective can be as simple as determining whether the objective has been implemented or not.
 Each goal and objective in the plan should be periodically reviewed to determine the amount of progress that has been made and the effectiveness of the goal or objective in achieving the intended results.